MOEAFramework/MOEAFramework/docs/indicators.md

 measuring in some manner the convergence (proximity) and / or diversity (spread) of solutions.
 Often, but not always, this measurement is in relation to a reference set containing the optimal solutions to the problem.

-The MOEA Framework supports the common performance indicators, including hypervolume, generational distance (GD), inverted generational distance (IGD), epsilon-indciator, and the R-indicators.
+The MOEA Framework supports commonly-used performance indicators, including hypervolume, generational distance (GD), inverted generational distance (IGD), epsilon-indicator, and the R-indicators.
 We can construct the specific indicator we are evaluating:

 <!-- java:examples/org/moeaframework/examples/indicators/HypervolumeExample.java [34:45] -->